VirtualVasquez/Hangman/Readme.md

 Instructions on how to play are provided in the console app, but the user can skip them at the beginning if they just want to go straight into the game.

-If you want to try the game for yourself without needing an integrated development environment (IDE), you can find run the `.exe` file in this repository at `Battleship\bin\Debug\net5.0\Battleship.exe`.
+If you want to try the game for yourself without needing an integrated development environment (IDE), you can find run the `.exe` file in this repository at `Hangman\Hangman\bin\Debug\Hangman.exe`.

 ![Tutorial Screen](/screenshots/tutorial.png)